St Peter's Church, Eastern Hill: Music

-St Peter's is renowned for the quality of its music.
-The Choir of St Peter's Eastern Hill, conducted by Andrew Raiskums, is a volunteer mixed choir which leads the church's liturgical music every Sunday as well as for weekday feasts.
+St Peter's is known for the quality of its music.
+The Choir of St Peter's Eastern Hill, formerly conducted by Andrew Raiskums, is a volunteer mixed choir which leads the church's liturgical music every Sunday as well as for weekday feasts.

 The choir's main commitment is at the 11 am High Mass each Sunday.
 A cantor also sings at the 9.30 am Mass which has a specific family focus.
 Evensong, at 5.00 pm on Sundays, features a wide variety of musical styles from simple plainsong services to the Evensong repertoire of the English tradition.

 There is a certain bias in the choir's repertoire towards music of the Renaissance and Baroque periods such as Dufay, Palestrina, Victoria, Byrd, Monteverdi, Gesualdo, Handel and Bach.
 The choir also performs many of the Mass settings of Mozart and Haydn, as well as works from the Romantic and modern periods, including those by Schubert, Howells, Fauré, Pärt and Britten.
 Contemporary works, including house compositions and commissions from Australian composers such as Terpstra, Pearson and Hodgson, are also in the choir's repertoire.

-Plainsong forms a major part of the sung Ordinary of the Mass and of the office of Evensong; it is an integral part of St Peter's life and liturgical witness.
+Plainsong forms a major part of the sung Ordinary of the Mass and of the office of Evensong and Benediction; it is an integral part of St Peter's life and liturgical witness.